diddy5436/diddy5436.github.io/README.md

 1. Set up our GitHub Pages repository:

 	- Sign in to Github.
-	- Click the "+" button in the top right hand corner of the screen
+	- Click the "+" button in the top right hand corner of the screen.
 	- Click on "New repository".
-	- Type (your_user_name).github.io in the repository name field, your_user_name needs to match the user name to the left of the "/" verbatim
+	- Type (your_user_name).github.io in the repository name field, your_user_name needs to match the user name to the left of the "/" verbatim.
 	- Leave all other settings as their default values.
 	- Press the "create repository" button.